-The School of Law will not approve or sanction any off-campus events of any size for the remainder of the Fall 2020 semester.
+The School of Law will not approve or sanction any off-campus events of any size.
 If any reimbursements are requested for off-campus events, they will not be processed.

 We advise you to be aware of any city, county, and state ordinances as you move forward.